1. Home

 My electric bill is $290/mo

-Whether your primary goals are energy efficiency and saving money or not, you should consider efficiency as one potential benefit of a window project.
-According to the U.S. Department of Energy, 25-30% of heat gain or loss in a residence transfers in or out of the windows.
+Energy efficiency is one potential benefit of new windows.
+According to the U.S. Department of Energy, 25-30% of heat gain or loss in a residence happens through windows.

-While direct savings on a monthly electric bill may take years or even decades to offset the cost of the new windows, you may see significant savings, but also with patience, from your HVAC system.
+Direct savings on a monthly electric bill may take years or even decades to offset the cost of the new windows, but upgrading them can have ripple effects.
 More efficient windows put less strain on your home’s heating and cooling.
-This means fewer repair calls and additional years before an expensive HVAC overhaul.
+That can mean fewer repair calls and additional years before an expensive overhaul of your heat pump or air conditioner.

-Other benefits of new windows include safety, overall comfort, appearance, improved home resale value, and, depending on your climate, being better prepared for bad weather.
+Other benefits of new windows include safety, overall comfort, appearance, and higher home resale value.

 What Makes a Window Energy Efficient?

 Coating is another option.
 Low-E windows are coated to provide low emissivity, or prevent ultraviolet and infrared light from going through.
-Along with the health benefits of shielding you from ultraviolet light, it improves energy efficiency, too, by keeping homes cooler.
+Along with the health benefits of shielding you from ultraviolet light, it improves energy efficiency by keeping homes cooler.

-The absolute top choice for efficiency, with cost as no concern, would be a triple-pane window with fiberglass framing.
-In most regions and climates of the country, an insulated double-pane window with vinyl framing is a good pairing of efficiency and affordability.
+The absolute top choice for efficiency would be a triple-pane window with fiberglass framing.
+In most climates in the United States, an insulated double-pane window with vinyl framing is a good pairing of efficiency and affordability.

-With or without doing a total replacement, you can decrease the energy loss through your windows by adding caulk or weatherstripping, putting up blinds or curtains, and outdoors, putting up overhangs or awnings, or planting trees.
+With or without doing a total replacement, you can decrease the energy loss through your windows by using caulk or weatherstripping to seal leaks, putting up blinds or curtains, installing overhangs or awnings above your windows outside, or planting shade trees.

 Check the Label

-In a warmer region, where cooling efficiency is what you need most, look for windows with a low solar heat gain coefficient (SHGC), low E-Coating, and low U-Factor.
+In a warmer region, where cooling efficiency is most important, look for windows with a low solar heat gain coefficient (SHGC), low E-Coating, and low U-Factor.
 In cooler regions, where keeping heat in is more important more often, look for a high SHGC and low U-Factor.
 What do these terms mean?

 • Solar heat gain coefficient (SHGC): Measures how well a window resists unwanted heat gained.
-The lower the number, a decimal between 0 and 1, such as 0.25, the better the window does keeping heat out of your home while running the AC in the summer.
+The lower the number, a decimal between 0 and 1, such as 0.25, the better the window keeps heat out of your home.

 • Visible transmittance (VT): VT measures how much daylight passes through a window.
 The higher the number, between 0 and 1, the more natural light comes through.

-• Air leakage: This number measures how much air enters inside through a window.
+• Air leakage: This number measures how much air enters your home through a window.
 The lower the number, from 0.1-0.3, the better.

-The cost of replacing windows, per window, starts at about $150 and goes to $5,000.
+The cost of replacing windows starts at about $150 per window and goes to around $5,000.
 According to a study from the National Renewable Energy Lab (PDF), the cost of replacing a window in 2019 fell between $600 and $900.
 The study, which looked at data from real-world projects, showed that cost varied by region and the number of windows installed.
-The per-window cost might be lower with a larger project.
-It can be more if you’re talking about bay windows, bow windows, or other large or specialized windows.
-Consider the size, shape, insulation, frame material, sealing, coating, and labor, and you can see why we’re talking about such a wide range.
+Window size, construction, shape, and class all affect cost, too.

-Again, this is per window.
-If the renovation project is replacing all the windows in your home, take the average per window and multiply it by the number of windows you need to replace.
+If your renovation project is replacing all the windows in your home, take the average per window and multiply it by the number of windows you need to replace.

 See how much you can save with home energy changes